FalacerSelene/vim-commentable/README.md

 ### 2.5\.
 Installing as a Package <!-- {{{2 -->
 <a name="install-package"></a>

-If you have a Vim (not Neovim) of version 8 or later then you can use the package interface to install Commentable.
+If you have a Vim version 8 or later or Neovim then you can use the package interface to install Commentable.

 Create the following directory tree in your .vim config directory: